NathanHil/dog/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

 ## Build and Deploy to Github Pages
-In Terminal, once you've run your React app (`npm start`) and you're happy with thre results, push the changes to github and run the following commands in Terminal:
+In Terminal, once you've run your React app (`npm start`) and you're happy with thre results, run

 `npm run build`

-Then commit your changes again
+push the changes to github and run the following command in Terminal:

 `git subtree push --prefix build origin gh-pages`